- Criteria for Weeding

 - Governance and Implementation

 Regular weeding of library collections is required in order to remove outdated, superseded, damaged, or redundant materials to maintain the library collections in a status that is a) consistent with the development of academic programmes and research interests; b) up-to-date; and c) in a good physical condition.
 Besides, this regular activity will liberate the shelving space for newly acquired library materials.
 The Weeding Policy (“Policy”) guides the physical disposal of materials withdrawn from the library collections in a manner that is transparent and acceptable to the community of Lingnan University.

 All library physical materials including, but are not limited to a) books; b) journals; c) newspapers; d) computer files (e.g. CD-ROM); e) audio-visual materials; f) microform materials; and g) maps can be the candidates for weeding in light of the following criteria, which will be taken into consideration without bias or personal preferences:

-- Usage - Materials that are of no or low usage*, or have not been checked out in the recent 10 years.
+- Usage - Materials that are of no or low usage (Average check out is lower than 2 per annum.), or have not been checked out in the recent 10 years.

 - Timeliness - Materials that are outdated, irrelevant or superseded.